RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Experiment

 \section{Experiment}

-\subsection{Implementation details}
+\subsection{Implementation Details}

-\textit{1) Dataset:} Both the two training stages of our model are conducted on the Lyft Motion Prediction Dataset \cite{lyft_dataset}, which contains 134k, 25s time horizon, real-world driving samples, collected on a complex urban route in Palo Alto, California.
-HD maps and annotations for traffic signals/participants are provided at 10 Hz.
-A subset of about 3.6M frames is randomly selected for training and tested on a subset of the original validation set which contains 3600 frames.
+\textit{(1) Dataset:} Both the two training stages of our model are carried out on the Lyft Motion Prediction Dataset~\cite{lyft_dataset}, which contains 134\,k, 25\,s time horizon, real-world driving samples, collected on a complex urban route in Palo Alto, California.
+HD maps and annotations for traffic signals/participants are provided at 10~Hz.
+A subset of about 3.6\,M frames is randomly selected for training and tested on a subset of the original validation set which contains 3600 frames.

-\textit{2) Training:} We train the prediction model using AdamW \cite{adamw} optimizer using a batch size of 128 and a learning rate of 1e-4 for 18 epochs on a single RTX 3080 Lap-Top GPU.
-The planning RiskMap model is trained on 1/10 of the subset for one epoch on the same device.
-No dataset augmentation is implemented on either of the training stages.
-We train both the prediction model and RiskMap model to show trajectories for 3 seconds in the future, given the last 1.5 seconds of observation.
+\textit{(2) Training:} We train the prediction model using the AdamW~\cite{adamw} optimizer using a batch size of 128 and a learning rate of 0.0001 for 18 epochs on a single RTX 3080 laptop GPU.
+The RiskMap planning model is trained on 1/10 of the subset for one epoch on the same device.
+No dataset augmentation is implemented in either of the training stages.
+We train both the prediction model and RiskMap model to show trajectories for 3\,s in the future, given the last 1.5\,s of observation.

-\textit{3) Evaluation:} We run our model and other baselines on the logged data and report several common metrics including Average Distance Error(ADE), Final Distance Error(FDE) (Lat. and Lon. are short for lateral and longitudinal offset), Collision Rate, and Jerk$(m/s^3)$.
-The average operation time of generating a planning result is 0.048s(Min.
+\textit{(3) Evaluation:} We run our model and other baselines on the logged data and report several common metrics including Average Distance Error~(ADE), Final Distance Error~(FDE), Lat. and Lon. are short for lateral and longitudinal offset, Collision Rate, and Jerk.
+The average operation time of generating a planning result is 0.048\,s~(Min.
 0.017, Max.
 0.111).
 The operating time meets the real-time requirement.